vlazic/nextjs-animal-avatar-generator/README.md

 To make this library compatible with Next.js, the following changes were made:

 1. Updated the TypeScript configuration to output CommonJS modules instead of ESM.
-2. Adjusted the import syntax for the `avatar` function in the `Avatar.tsx` component file to work with Next.js.
+2. Provided instructions for users on how to adjust the import syntax for the avatar function in their Next.js components to work with this modified library.

 <h2>Usage in Next.js</h2>